larrydiamond/typescriptcollectionsframework/README.md

 **"If you know the Java Collections Framework, you know the Typescript Collections Framework.
 It's the same API (mostly)"**

 **I am working on an upgrade to this library to the newest version of TypeScript.
-This upgrade will be available to sponsors only and not open source ising the Github sponsorship tools - https://github.blog/2022-02-02-new-sponsors-only-repositories-custom-amounts-and-more/ To get access sponsor this project and you will be added when the sponsor only library is available**
+This upgrade will be available to sponsors only and not open source ising the Github sponsorship tools - https://github.blog/2022-02-02-new-sponsors-only-repositories-custom-amounts-and-more/ To get access sponsor this project and you will be added when the sponsor only library is available.**

 It is designed for and written by Java coders who also needed to do TypeScript programming.